-WORLD LANGUAGE NATIONAL HONOR SOCIETIES: These clubs honor excellence in the study of French,

-Spanish, Latin and Italian and serve the community through service and fund-raising.
+WORLD LANGUAGE NATIONAL HONOR SOCIETIES: These clubs honor excellence in the study of French, Spanish, Latin and Italian and serve the community through service and fund-raising.

+ESPORTS GAMING CLUB: Gamers at all levels of experience can enjoy the world of Esports in a fun and competitive environment.
+Students will have the opportunity to play at either the recreational or the competitive level.
 GAY/STRAIGHT ALLIANCE (GSA): A coalition of gay, lesbian, bisexual, transgender, and heterosexual individuals offering support, acceptance, and awareness in a safe environment.
 Students may participate in any number of activities to make sexuality, sexual identity, and gender identity an accepted part of Huntington High School.